wardriving brain dump.

 If you want to print your own, this should give you a good head start.

-Let thebaldgeek know (contact on the home page here), he’d love to hear about it:
+Let thebaldgeek know, he’d love to hear about it:

 wiglefin body